elivz/vz_url/README.markdown

 VZ URL Fieldtype
 ================

 A fieldtype for ExpressionEngine 2.
-Also compatible with Pixel & Tonic Matrix and Low Variables.
+Also compatible with Grid, Matrix, and Low Variables.

 VZ URL displays a textbox where the user can enter a URL.
 When the user leaves the field, it will ping the URL they entered and display an error message if it doesn't find a valid webpage there.